-Editor’s Note: We’re moving quickly to adapt to changing needs resulting from COVID-19.
+Editor’s note: We’re moving quickly to adapt to changing needs resulting from COVID-19.
+For example, our COVID-19 Emergency Leave Policy has been extended through July 31, 2020.
 You can find the most up-to-date information here.

 March 10, 2020

 New COVID-19 Policy to Support the Health of Our Associates

 From: John Furner, President and Chief Executive Officer – Walmart U.S., Kath McLay, President and Chief Executive Officer – Sam’s Club and Donna Morris, Executive Vice President, Chief People Officer – Walmart

 Thank you for all you’re doing to serve customers and members during this challenging time, as the U.S. deals with COVID-19 (coronavirus).
 We know how busy you are, and greatly appreciate what you’re doing for your communities.